Skip to content

 • Avoid: Ironing directly on the transfer.
 If you must iron, place a cloth over the design and use low heat

-Best Way to Wash Graphic Tees
+What Is the Best Way to Wash Graphic Tees?

 Whether the graphic was applied with DTF, screen printing, or sublimation, the care principles are the same: